 Revici began studying various aspects of the blood and urine from both healthy and sick individuals to determine why these variances were occurring.
 From these studies, he found that healthy individuals went through daily rhythmic fluctuations but their urinary pH always averaged near or around 6.2, whereas patients with an active cancer always had an average urinary pH that was either significantly higher or lower than 6.2.
 Using this information Revici was able to classify his patients as either suffering from an overly acidic (catabolic) imbalance, or an overly alkaline (anabolic) imbalance.

 The remedy varied for each patient, but it was made up of varying amounts of essential fatty acids, phytosterols (plant sterols), proteolytic enzymes, high doses of supplements, along with dietary changes.
 Despite its name, Revici’s guided chemotherapy was completely different from mainstream chemotherapy because it was non-toxic to the body.
-The treatments were given by mouth or by injection in dosages that were tailored to meet each patient’s needs.
-After the first treatment the patients were taught to test their urine at home to see if the therapy was helping their readings to become balanced.
+The treatments were given by mouth or by injection in doses that were tailored to meet each patient’s needs.
+After the first treatment the patients were taught to test their urine at home to see if the therapy was helping to balance the body.

 Revici’s therapy was promoted for the treatment of various types of cancer, including advanced cancers of the colon, bone, lung, and brain, as well as heart disease, arthritis, and AIDS.
 It also had success as a remedy for those suffering from chronic pain, drug addiction, radiation injury, and schizophrenia.